 What is the difference between a Container offer type and an IoT Edge module offer type?

 The IoT Edge module offer type is a specific type of container running on an IoT Edge device.
 It comes with default configuration settings to run in the IoT Edge context, and optionally uses the IoT Edge module SDK to be integrated with the IoT Edge runtime.

 IoT Edge Modules are only published to the Azure Marketplace; AppSource does not apply.
 For more information on the differences across online stores, see Determine your publishing option.

-The primary technical requirements for an IoT Edge Module, in order for it to get certified and published in the Azure Marketplace, are detailed in the Prepare your IoT Edge module technical assets.
+The technical requirements to get an IoT Edge Module certified and published in the Azure Marketplace are detailed in the Prepare your IoT Edge module technical assets.